xHybred/Hybred-Shaders/README.md

 **Info**

-- Default value is 0.35, higher values increase anti-aliasing but also makes the noise more visible, lower values decrease anti-aliasing but reduce noise.
+- Default value is 0.5, higher values increase anti-aliasing but also makes the noise more visible, lower values decrease anti-aliasing but reduce noise.
 Too high and the noise on edges becomes more distracting than the aliasing would've been.

-- This shader is **very** lightweight, its even lighter than FXAA is so it should cost you nothing to run.
+- This shader is the lightest AA shader ReShade supports.

 **How It Works**